Cyanex1702/Retrieval-Augmented-Generation-RAG-Using-Hugging-Face-Embeddings/README.md

 pip install llama-index
 ```

-You also need to clone the required datasets from Hugging Face:
+You also need to clone the required datasets from Hugging Face If u you just want to check it out and test the working :) :

 ```bash
 git clone https://huggingface.co/datasets/NahedAbdelgaber/evaluating-student-writing